egouldo/EcoConsPreReg/analysis/preregistration_template.md

 *All modelling approaches require the selection of model features, which conform with the conceptual model and data specified in previous steps (Jakeman 2006).
-The choice of model are determined in conjunction with features are selected.Usually difficult to change fundamental features of a model beyond an early stage of model development, so careful thought and planning here is useful to the modeller (Jakeman, 2006).
+The choice of model are determined in conjunction with features are selected.
+Usually difficult to change fundamental features of a model beyond an early stage of model development, so careful thought and planning here is useful to the modeller (Jakeman, 2006).
 However, if changes to these fundamental aspects of the model do need to